Simulating Molecular Single Vibronic Level Fluorescence Spectra with ab initio Hagedorn Wavepacket Dynamics: Introduction

+The recursive expressions we derived for their overlap integrals\cite{Vanicek_Zhang:2025} made it possible to apply Hagedorn wavepackets in computational spectroscopy.\cite{Zhang_Vanicek:2024a, Zhang_Vanicek:2025} While Hagedorn functions, as a complete orthonormal basis, can represent initial states of arbitrary shape, their form is particularly well-suited for simulating SVL spectra.
+Within the harmonic and Condon approximations, the SVL process may be represented by a single Hagedorn function at all times and provides a clear, uncomplicated first demonstration of the Hagedorn dynamics approach to vibronic spectroscopy.
+In ref~\citenum{Zhang_Vanicek:2024a}, we validated the Hagedorn approach to compute SVL spectra against quantum split-operator results in two-dimensional harmonic model systems incorporating displacement, mode distortion (changes of vibrational frequencies in different electronic states), and mode mixing (Duschinsky rotation) effects.

-Using global harmonic models derived from \textit{ab initio} electronic structure calculations, we now apply the Hagedorn approach to a realistic molecular system and simulate the SVL spectra of anthracene from $\overline{11}^{j}$ and $12^{j}$ ($j=1,2$) levels, for which assigned experimental data are available.\cite{Lambert_Zewail:1984} We also predict the SVL spectra from the $6^{1}12^{1}$, $\overline{5}^{1}12^{1}$, and $5^{1}12^{1}$ levels, which remain to be measured experimentally.
-Whereas the singly excited cases were already successfully simulated by Tapavizca,\cite{Tapavicza:2019} our Hagedorn simulation goes beyond and uses a single Gaussian trajectory for all initial vibronic levels.
+Here, we describe how the approach from ref~\citenum{Zhang_Vanicek:2024a} extends to realistic polyatomic molecules within the global harmonic approximation, which provides a convenient starting point for studying larger molecular systems and can guide the selection of ab initio methods for further on-the-fly local harmonic studies that include anharmonic effects.\cite{Zhang_Vanicek:2025} In order to implement ab initio Hagedorn wavepacket dynamics, we neglect ro-vibrational coupling and perform the vibrational dynamics in the normal-mode coordinates on a full-dimensional, global harmonic potential energy surface derived from electronic structure calculations.
+As a test, we simulate the SVL spectra of anthracene from $\overline{11}^{j}$ and $12^{j}$ ($j=1,2$) levels, for which assigned experimental data are available.\cite{Lambert_Zewail:1984} We also predict the SVL spectra from the $12^{1}6^{1}$, $12^{1}\overline{5}^{1}$, and $12^{1}5^{1}$ levels, which remain to be measured experimentally.
+Whereas the singly excited cases were already successfully simulated by Tapavizca,\cite{Tapavicza:2019} our Hagedorn approach can treat higher and mixed excitations from a single semiclassical trajectory by computing overlaps between Hagedorn functions at a small additional cost that becomes negligible in on-the-fly local harmonic applications.